How To Stay Safe Online

 and on and on.

 This page aims to be a "just enough" starting point.
-Basic, easy, important steps to improve security that everyone should use.
+Basic, easy, important steps that anyone could use to improve their security on the Internet.

 Yes, there are sophisticated and complex defenses, but start with these basics.
-I do consulting work and I write and teach training courses for U.S. government agencies and their contractors, but this page isn't for them.
+I do consulting work and I write and teach training courses for U.S. government agencies and their contractors, and I tell them the complicated parts.
+This page isn't for them.

 Everyone needs to:

-I have tried to put these in order with the most important first.
-The further you go through these suggestions, the better, but let's start with the most important and practical defenses.
+The most important parts appear first.
+This is a long series of pages, I know that few people will read the entire thing.
+The further you go through these suggestions, the better, so let's start with the most important and practical defenses.

 Stay Up To Date

-The most important thing for most people is staying up date.
+The most important thing to do first is to keep your computers and phones updated.
 So many hacks and data thefts wouldn't have happened if people had only kept their systems up to date.

-Yes, it feels tedious to do routine maintenance like updating your system.
+Yes, it feels tedious to do routine maintenance like updating your operating system and applications.
 Here's a cybersecurity insight:

 Security and convenience are inversely proportional.